AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 ### Feature Selection
 Before applying k-means clustering, we employ various feature selection techniques to extract important coping strategies that significantly influence resilience.
 The selected coping strategies are then used as input for the clustering algorithm.
 ### Clustering
-Once the relevant coping strategies are identified, we utilize the k-means clustering algorithm to group them into distinct clusters based on their similarities. ( `Overview <Intro_>`_
+Once the relevant coping strategies are identified, we utilize the [k-means clustering algorithm](https://github.com/AbbasPak/K-Means-Clustering-in-psychology-Case-study/blob/main/kmeans.rst) to group them into distinct clusters based on their similarities.

-.. _Intro: kmeans.rst

 ## Results